 You may hear the terms “bail” and “bond” used interchangeably, though they’re different things.
 Bail refers to the money the defendant must pay to get out.
 A bond is what the bail bond company posts to secure the defendant’s release.

-Many arrests occur outside of business hours, and most bail bond companies are open twenty-four hours a day.
+Many arrests occur outside of business hours, and most bail bond companies are open twenty-four hours a day for posting bail.

-However, keep in mind that even though a bail bond company is open at night, it may be several hours before your friend or loved one is released.
-Many factors may affect how quickly an arrested person is released from jail.
+However, keep in mind that even though a bail bonds company is open at night, it may be several hours before your friend or loved one is released.
+Many factors may affect how quickly an arrested person is released from jail or processing bail bonds.

 There are three kinds of bail: